agadiffe/WindowsMize/README.md

   # not configured: delete (default) | on: 1
   ```

+- Some few settings may still be in the dev/beta channels.

 - Make sure to backup all of your data.
   e.g. browser bookmarks, apps settings, personal files, passwords database